22nd International Piano Week, 27 July–2 August 2025

 Morning: Masterclasses

-Evening: Recital with performing participants and Prof. Tove Lønskov (tickets sold at entrance)
+Evening: Recital with participants and prof. Tove Lønskov and Mathias Hedegaard (tenor)

 Morning: Masterclasses